ekozyreff/wood_transportation_planning/README.md

 - A transportation linear programming model that balances stocks in all locations and all periods of the plan.
 - A final Excel file, with the output bases (transportation plan and projected stocks).

 The pre-processing of the input bases and post-processing of the output bases are done using VBA.
-The optimization model was written in Python using Pyomo and the free solver CBC (no comercial solver was necesssary because the solve time is very short, usually less than 5 seconds).
+The optimization model was written in Python using Pyomo and [COIN-OR](https://www.coin-or.org/)'s free solver CBC.
+(No comercial solver was necesssary because the solve time is very short, usually less than 5 seconds.)